 There are a number of reasons why capturing red images is bad.
 First, it’s very difficult to judge exposure and focus when images are so red.
 Second, capturing red JPEG images makes it impossible to get the blue sky effect in Photoshop.
 Of course shooting RAW takes care of this as one can change the WB after the fact in RAW conversion software.
 Watch the video bellow for a detailed explanation:

-Fortunately many cameras still do set a custom WB just fine and even the ones that don’t are totally usable and we get them in for conversion on a daily basis.
-Currently the following cameras have issues with setting proper WB:
+Fortunately many cameras still do set a custom WB just fine and even the ones that don’t are totally usable when you shoot RAW and process with OEM RAW Converter software, to learn how please watch the white balance videos on this page.
+We get them in for conversion on a daily basis and most photographers are completely satisfied with them for IR work.

 Although these models are listed as WB problematic they can still occasionally accept a WB reading, it is really a matter of persistence, lighting, WB target and each camera.
 Some report being able to set WB just fine but since this issue affects at least some cameras we wanted to let you know of this potential issue beforehand.

 This guide is more than enough to make an informed decision but if you would like even more info then we recommend you also read our post conversion Quick Start Guide.
 Another great resource is our Video Tutorials page, you may want to take a look there as well.
 It might be a good idea to also checkout the Frequently Asked Questions page while you’re at it.

 Congratulations!
 You should now possess the needed information to proceed with placing your conversion order.